 Newspaper announcement from "Ringeriges Ugebled" July 7th, 1864 describing the accident on the Norden

 In 1866 the Norden departed from Bergen May 5th, and arrived at Quebec on June 7th.
 She was sailing in ballast, and was carrying 379 steerage passengers and a crew of 21.
 When the Norden arrived at the quarantine station on Grosse Île June 6th, 3 were ill from debility and diarrhoea.
 One infant had died on the voyage.
 Her tonnage was given to be 649 tons.
 Master was Captain Martin Todsen.
-The passenger lists are kept by the National Archives of Canada [NAC].
+The passenger list was archived by the National Archives of Canada [NAC].
 It looks as the captain surprisingly found 22 extra people on board when the ship arrived Quebec.
 The Captain added this to the passenger list:

 " I hereby certify that my ship this voyage is freighted for lump [?] of